sdsc-ordes/zarr-linked-data/README.md

 ## Locally (without k8)

-Set-up you [poetry project](https://python-poetry.org/docs/#installation) using `poetry install` in the same folder as the pyproject.toml
+Set-up your [poetry project](https://python-poetry.org/docs/#installation) using `poetry install` in the same folder as the pyproject.toml

 OR